linghuix/PredSim/README.md

 - **S.solver.tol_ipopt**:
 	- the power (10^-x) the tolerance ipopt has to reach before the OCP can be regarded as solved; a higher number gives a more precise answer.
 Default is *4* [double]
 - **S.solver.max_iter**:
-	- maximal amount of iterations after wich the solver will stop.
+	- maximal amount of iterations after which the solver will stop.
 Default is *10000* [double]
 - **S.solver.parallel_mode**:
 	- type of parallel computing.
 Default is *thread* [char].
 - **S.solver.N_threads**: